Esri/feedback-js-api-next/README.md

-# ArcGIS API for JavaScript - next
+# ArcGIS Maps SDK for JavaScript - next

 ![Current build version](https://img.shields.io/npm/v/arcgis-js-api/next?label=Current%20build)

 **https://js.arcgis.com/next**

-Welcome to the next version of the ArcGIS API for JavaScript (4.26).
-This version of the API is currently in development and will be updated frequently until the production release in February 2023.
+Welcome to the next version of the ArcGIS Maps SDK for JavaScript (4.26).
+This version of the SDK is currently in development and will be updated frequently until the production release in February 2023.
 Try out new features, perform regression testing, and get a feel for the next release - then share your feedback with the development team.
 Please make sure that bugs and enhancement requests are specific to https://js.arcgis.com/next or `@arcgis/core@next` and not applicable to a released version.

-Please note: ArcGIS API for JavaScript release management is dynamic.
+Please note: ArcGIS Maps SDK for JavaScript release management is dynamic.
 Some new features and updates that appear in js.arcgis.com/next might not be present in the final production release due to a variety of factors (but will likely be present in an upcoming release).

-Read about the current version of the JavaScript API at https://developers.arcgis.com/javascript/.
+Read about the current version of the SDK at https://developers.arcgis.com/javascript/.

 Read the [CHANGELOG.md](CHANGELOG.md) to find about new functionality, bug fixes and any breaking changes in the `next` version.